thschrapel/authorization-gated-ai-agents/disclosures/2026-09-25-addendum-security-counsel.md

 Communication between the Security Core and the Security Counsel occurs through a Core-controlled secure channel.

-Only information necessary for resolving the security question should be transmitted.
+Only information necessary for the security question should be transmitted.

 Where possible, identifying or otherwise unnecessary information is removed, abstracted, or anonymized before transmission.